Q. HOW DO I DETERMINE MY GRADE LEVEL?

 Additionally, if you don't send in an entry out of a concern for the number of teams in a bracket and call after the entry deadline, you usually won't be able to get in because the tournament will have been filled, scheduled, and closed.
 Thus, it always pays to register early.
 Remember, if on the odd instance that we can't provide you a bracket with the minimum number of games, we will either refund your entry or allow you to transfer your fees to a different NAYS event of your choice.

 Q. How come NAYS can't tell us what grade level teams of players in our bracket is made up of?

-Well, common sense should dictate here, as we are not mind readers. (we find this humorous, and humor is good for all of us!)
 Remember, you do not submit a roster until you arrive at the event (which should be completed IN ADVANCE, not at the entrance table!)
 The same can be said for every team.
-Thus, NAYS does not know, for example, is a 5th-6th grade team is all 5th graders, all 6th graders, or a combination of both.
-Requests to be placed against certain teams or levels of competition are impossible to do, as we have no idea who is on what team, and again, scheduling is random, by computer.
+Thus, NAYS does not know, for example, if a 5th-6th grade team is all 5th graders, all 6th graders, or a combination of both.
+Requests to be placed against certain teams or levels of competition are impossible to do, as we have no idea who is on what team, and again, scheduling is randomly done by computer.
 We do not do hand-scheduling.
 As we also do not scout the thousands of teams that enter out tournaments nationwide, we have no idea of team skill levels.
-Also, as team move up in the grade level brackets from year to year, what applied one year would not apply the next year, as each bracket is made up of new teams each year.
+Also, as teams move up in the grade level brackets from year to year, what applied one year would not apply the next year, as each bracket is made up of new teams each year.